croct-tech/coding-standard-js/README.md

 ## Installation

-The recommended way to install the SDK is via [NPM](https://npmjs.com).
+The recommended way to install the package is via [NPM](https://npmjs.com).
 It pairs nicely with module bundlers such as Webpack or Browserify:

 ```sh